snphillips/LED-Candle/README.md

 ```

-- Our LED matrix is only 9 pixels by 16 pixels so we need to resize the video to have tiny dimensions of 9x16 using `FFmpeg`.
-This command takes the input file "flame-flicker-rotated.mp4", applies the scale filter with the specified dimensions (9x16 pixels), sets the video codec to libvpx-vp9, specifies a bitrate of 1M, sets the Constant Rate Factor (CRF) to 31 for quality, uses 4 threads for encoding, and saves the output as "flame-flicker-9x16.webm".
+- Our LED matrix is only 9 pixels by 16 pixels so we need to resize the video to have tiny dimensions of 9x16.
+The following command takes the input file "flame-flicker-rotated.mp4", applies the scale filter with the specified dimensions (9x16 pixels), sets the video codec to libvpx-vp9, specifies a bitrate of 1M, sets the Constant Rate Factor (CRF) to 31 for quality, uses 4 threads for encoding, and saves the output as "flame-flicker-9x16.webm".
 Note that the output file format is changed to .webm since VP9 is not typically used with .mp4 containers.

 ```